Garlic for Dogs - Health Benefits, Preparation, Use, Safe Dosage

 Note that dehydrated, air dried or freeze dried powdered or minced garlic or cloves in brine don't provide the medicinal qualities found in fresh, minced garlic.

-7.0 How to Include Garlic in Your Dog’s Daily Diet
+8.0 How to Include Garlic in Your Dog’s Diet

 Garlic (bulb and/or scapes) should always be used as a "self-select" dietary supplement.
 Allow your dog to indicate if she wants to eat the fresh minced garlic bulb or scape.
 Offer the garlic to your dog, by placing the fresh minced garlic beside your dog's food.
 If your dog does not want to eat garlic respect your dog's indication.
 Like all herbs, not every herb is suited to every dog.
 Allow your dog to indicate suitability.
 Learn more about self-selection here.